xqwen/bagse/README.md

 When multiple gene set annotations are available, there are two possible ways to formulate gene set enrichment analysis involving multiple gene sets.

-Note that when only a single gene set is used for analysis, both approaches are applicable but apply but the second approach is more restrictive (in requiring effect size distributions of the associated genes are the same for annotated and un-annotated genes.
-Therefore, we recommend the first approach for analyzing a single gene set annotation.
+Note that when only a single gene set is used for analysis, both approaches are applicable  but the second approach makes stronger assumption (in requiring the *same* effect size distributions of the associated genes for annotated and un-annotated genes).
+Thus, we recommend the first approach for analyzing a single gene set annotation.